 If the alert is given by nearby inhabitants or soldiers (the "Akarite zealots"), the idea is to get out of the country through the poorly guarded hills, by speeding up the border guards.

-Flow of a game
+Progressof a game

 ----------------------------

 The general pattern is that players go deeper and deeper into the cave until they find the Holy of Holies in the yodic temple.
 During this exploration, they must collect as many gems and artifacts as possible, as well as clues about the history of this temple.
 Many heavy objects have to be lifted up on stretchers as they go along.
 When the storm subsides, Akarites come near the well dug in the hill.
 Loyd Georges and the other members of the expedition must then withdraw.